nixworks/public/news/2005/02/17/README.md

 ##### Exile
 ### [ Exiled Bangladeshi author Taslima Nasreen, currently living in Sweden, is seeking Indian citizenship.
 Conservative Muslims of Bangladesh have deemed her works blasphemous and have called for her execution.
 Nasreen states her wish to live in West Bengal. ](/news/2005/02/17/exiled-bangladeshi-author-taslima-nasreen-currently-living-in-sweden-is-seeking-indian-citizenship-conservative-muslims-of-bangladesh-ha.md)
-_Context: blasphemy, citizenship, Taslima Nasreen, West Bengal, Muslim, Exile, execution_
+_Context: Exile, citizenship, execution, West Bengal, Taslima Nasreen, blasphemy, Muslim_

 ##### House of Representatives
 ### [ The United States House of Representatives passes a Class Action Fairness Act that intends to curb class action suits, moving them from state courts to federal courts. ](/news/2005/02/17/the-united-states-house-of-representatives-passes-a-class-action-fairness-act-that-intends-to-curb-class-action-suits-moving-them-from-sta.md)
-_Context: state courts, U.S. federal court, House of Representatives, class action, Class Action Fairness Act_
+_Context: state courts, Class Action Fairness Act, class action, U.S. federal court, House of Representatives_

 ##### Politics of Brazil
 ### [ The Brazilian government intends to create a protected rainforest region in the aftermath of the murder of US missionary Dorothy Stang. ](/news/2005/02/17/the-brazilian-government-intends-to-create-a-protected-rainforest-region-in-the-aftermath-of-the-murder-of-us-missionary-dorothy-stang.md)